 Shag rugs are a popular modern design trend, especially in America.

-They're often featured in interior design magazines and television shows because shag rugs add luxury and elegance to any room.
+They're often featured in interior design magazines and television shows because shag rugs for living room add luxury and elegance to any room.
 However, there's one thing interior designers forgot to mention...

 ...these shaggy rugs can be a PAIN!
-Shag rugs are so soft and fluffy because they have a higher pile than regular hand knotted rugs - this means the fibers are cut longer than in regular rugs.
+Shag rugs are so soft and fluffy because they have a thick soft higher pile rugs than regular hand knotted rugs - this means the fibers are cut longer than in regular rugs.

 Of course, having an elegant item doesn't come without a catch.
 High pile shag rugs are significantly harder to clean than regular area rugs.
 Dirt and dust gets deep in the crevices between the fibers, making it nearly impossible to reach them all.
 Large shag rugs can can be very heavy, making them even more difficult to clean, especially if it's a fluffy white shag rug.

 Flokati shag rugs are a type of handmade wool rug, traditionally made in Greece.
 These shag rugs are usually a white or cream color, but can be dyed into multiple color schemes.
 They are 100% wool, including the rug backing.

 Best flokati rugs are one of the fluffiest types of shag rugs and remind you of a sheepdog--they dirty easily and have to be cleaned and brushed often.

 To maintain the soft, fluffy look of a Flokati shag rug, you should clean it on a regular schedule--before it even gets dirty!
 Otherwise, it will get messy, matted, and stained to the point where you'll never clean it back to the original look.

 There are two main types of wool shaggy rugs" "noodles" and "shaggy."